 The people have spoken.
 They want to grow weed in New Hampshire, and they want to use it recreationally.
 A poll by the University of New Hampshire (PDF) in October 2014 showed that 59 percent of New Hampshire adults support legalization of marijuana for recreational use.
-Actions speak louder than words, though, and although New Hampshire passed a medical marijuana bill in 2013, they haven’t made it active yet.
-So, in the meanwhile the residents and patients must wait for their lawmakers to catch up with their requests.
+Actions speak louder than words, though.
+New Hampshire passed a medical marijuana bill in 2013, although it took a while to get up and running.
+Luckily it’s operational now, however, so patients can get the care they need.

 New Hampshire Laws